 Power Apps and Power Automate Governance Considerations can help your organization bring awareness about the capabilities available across several related themes, such as architecture, security, alert and action, and monitoring.

 Configure mobile clients

-- On the sign-in page, select the gear icon in the lower-right corner.
+- On the sign-in page, select (a wifi icon with a gear sign) in the upper-right corner.